 - debit card or credit card (American Express, Discover®, MasterCard, VISA and JCB)

-- How do I pay for the HiSET exam if I am scheduling my appointment online or by phone?
+- How do I pay for the HiSET exam if I am scheduling my appointment by phone?

 If you are scheduling by phone, you may pay by debit card or credit card (American Express, Discover, MasterCard, VISA and JCB).

 You can't use a PayPal account to pay over the phone.

 Note: A $10 fee will be applied when registering by phone.